 Labradoodles are generally happy to live with other dogs, but are also OK when they’re left alone for long stretches.
 They do need exercise, though.
 If Martinez sends a puppy home with someone who works all day, he advises them to invest in a dog walker so their doodle is able to stretch his legs during the hours he’s left alone.

-This breed is good for all ages, Martinez says, but Labradoodle owners will still need to put the work in with training and to meet their activity needs.
-He subscribes to the oft-used mantra: There aren’t any bad dogs, just bad owners.
+This breed is good for all ages, Martinez says, but Labradoodle owners will still need to put the work in with positive reinforcement training and to meet their activity needs.
+He subscribes to the oft-used mantra: There aren't any bad dogs, just bad owners.

 Even better?
 Labradoodles are smart enough that daily training doesn’t take too long.
 Martinez recommends three or four sessions of 10 minutes each day to accommodate the dogs’ short attention spans, which is like that of “a young child,” he says.